Temuan language

 Temuan language (Temuan: Benua, Bual Uwang Hutarn, bual Mutan, Niap, Bahasak Temuan, Bahasa Temuan) is a Malayic language (part of the Austronesian language family) spoken by the Temuan people, one of the Orang Asli or indigenous peoples of Peninsular Malaysia which can be found in the states of Selangor, Pahang, Johor, Malacca and Negeri Sembilan.
 Temuan is a separate language but has a degree of mutual intelligibility with the Malay language.
 It is written in a Latin alphabet, but no standard orthography has been made.

+Phonology

+/ə/ may be pronounced as [ɐ] in syllable-initial prefixes.

+The glottal stop [ʔ] is only heard in word-final and intervocalic positions.

+/ɣ/ can be heard as [h] when in intervocalic positions.
+A trill [r] is rarely heard as a pronunciation of /ɣ/.

+Nasal sounds /m, n, ŋ/ are heard as preploded [ᵖm, ᵗn, ᵏŋ], when in word-final positions.